Cradle Mountain from Dove Lake

 After a pleasant evening at Bill’s we headed to the generally sunnier East Coast and the picture-postcard Wineglass Bay on the Freycinet Peninsula.
 The descriptive moniker tells it all really - another stunningly pristine white sand beach, this time shaped like a wine glass.
 Having borrowed some gear from Bill we chose to camp overnight.
 We had been heading for the official campsite at the South End of the beach, but saw there were already some people there, so we camped in the dunes halfway along, just off the beach.
-There was no-one to be seen all
+There was no-one to be seen all evening as

 Tarn, Cradle Mountain

 Just below the face track, but I can't find the name.

 we cooked and watched the sun go down on the deserted beach.
 We took the longer walk back, via Hazards Beach, which is to be recommended if you like beachcombing and avoiding the crowds, and around the south-west end of the Hazard’s Peninsula.
 This is a longer route but worth it, and I would recommend at least a day walk on Freycinet to everyone who visits Tasmania.